…… Part of The Basics series. First published in August 2014 ……

 The Guardian has gone deeper into their purpose than most of their peers.

 In June of this year, they implemented SecureDrop on the home page.
 See the detailed, realistic and practical advice they give to anyone who wants to communicate sensitive information to them and a regularly updated list of other organizations also using SecureDrop.
-(Edit: 2 Nov.
-2014.
-In the Beta version of the Guardian, SecureDrop has been placed in the mega menu at the bottom of the page.
-Initially it was placed mid level in the righthand column.)
+(Edit 2019.
+Links removed because they no longer work.)

 Whistle blowers take risks.
 They need support.
 Some are ignored, many even punished rather than thanked.
 If I know something that needs to be told, do I do it or not?
 It is a personal decision on the part of the people themselves, and Linda Almonte’s story as a corporate whistleblower is worth a read.
 Interesting historical fact: The first documented whistle blower, Samuel Shaw, blew the whistle on the US Continental Navy in 1777.
 This led to the first whistle blower law in the US which passed in 1778.